-(D) A claim based on breach of contract must be made by a party to the contract.
-A plaintiff (generally a buyer) can bring a product liability claim against a seller who is his counterparty in a sale and purchase contract, either for breach of contract, or breach of implied statutory warranties under the Civil Code, provided that there is a direct contractual relationship between the injured party and the seller of the defective product.
-Nowadays, in most consumer transactions, the end-user/buyer does not have a direct contractual relationship with the manufacturer, as several intermediaries can be involved in the supply chain (manufacturers, suppliers, importers, wholesalers, retailers and so on).
+D. A claim based on breach of contract must be made by a party to the contract.
+A plaintiff (generally a buyer) can bring a product liability claim against a seller who is his counterparty in a sale and purchase contract, either for breach of contract or breach of implied statutory warranties under the Civil Code, provided that there is a direct contractual relationship between the injured party and the seller of the defective product.
+Nowadays, in most consumer transactions, the end-user/ buyer does not have a direct contractual relationship with the manufacturer as several intermediaries can be involved in the supply chain (manufacturers, suppliers, importers, wholesalers, retailers and so on).
 As a result, there is often no cause of action based on breach of contract by a consumer against a manufacturer.
 Depending on the circumstances, there may be other legal avenues allowing a buyer to seek remedies against a manufacturer under the PLA or based on tort as explained above.

 The pre-reform Civil Code includes special rules on warranty for hidden defects.
 The revised Code takes a unitary approach to remedies for non-performance of the duty of conformity of description, quality and quantity under Articles 562 to 564 and 566.
 The seller is obliged to deliver goods that conform to the contract with respect to description, quality and quantity.
-When the seller's goods do not conform to the contract, the buyer can claim damages and termination for non-performance under Article 564, demand repairs under Article 562, or demand a price reduction under Article 563.
-For ease of reference, we will refer to these parts of the non-conformity concept as "defects".
+When the seller's goods do not conform to the contract, the buyer can claim damages and termination for non-performance under Article 564, demand repairs under Article 562 or a price reduction under Article 563.
+For ease of reference, we will refer to defects (as part of the non-conformity concept).

-Article 415 of the Civil Code addresses liability for incomplete performance of obligations, while Articles 562, 563 and 564 govern warranties against defects.
+Article 415 of the Civil Code addresses liability for incomplete performance of obligations, while Article 562, Article 563 and Article 564 govern warranties against defects.
 Also relevant in this context is Article 526 of the Commercial Code, an equivalent provision to Article 566 of the Civil Code, which applies to defects in transactions between business operators.

-The parties to a contract can be released entirely or partially from their liability under the PLA, or tortious/contractual liability under the Civil Code, by entering into an agreement on indemnification excluding or capping such liability.
+The parties to a contract can be released entirely or partially from their liability under the PLA or tortious/contractual liability under the Civil Code by entering into an agreement on indemnification excluding or capping such liability.
 However, liability exclusions and limitations are strictly limited by the CCA with respect to contracts between consumers and business operators.
-Notwithstanding any special agreement excluding statutory warranties, a seller's liability would not be excluded in cases of fraud or concealment of known facts (Article 572 of the Civil Code).
-1.2 Does the state operate any special liability regimes or compensation schemes for particular products, e.g. medicinal products or vaccines?
+Notwithstanding any special agreement excluding statutory warranties, a seller's liability would not be excluded in case of fraud or concealment of known facts (Article 572 of the Civil Code).

+1.2 Does the state operate any schemes of compensation for particular products?

 The Government operates special compensation schemes for pharmaceuticals and products deemed to have specific risks.
-One scheme entirely funded by the Government and established under the Preventive Inoculation Law (Law No. 68 of 1948, as amended in 2020) compensates victims of injuries caused by inoculations (including COVID-19-related).
-Another scheme, industry-funded and administered by the Pharmaceuticals and Medical Devices Agency (PMDA) under the Act on Pharmaceuticals and Medical Devices (Law No. 192 of 2002), provides compensation covering the medical and funeral expenses of individuals and their families in the event of illness, disability or death caused by the side effects of pharmaceuticals.
+One scheme entirely funded by the Government and established under the Preventive Inoculation Law (Law No. 68 of 1948) compensates victims of injuries caused by inoculations.
+Another scheme, industry-funded and administered by the Pharmaceuticals and Medical Devices Agency (PMDA) under the Act on Pharmaceuticals and Medical Devices (Law No. 192 of 2002) provides compensation covering the medical and funeral expenses of individuals and their families in the event of illness, disability or death caused by the side effects of pharmaceuticals.